ArloSoftware/moodle-enrol_arlo/README.md

 4. Use a file manager to remove/delete the actual plugin directory as instructed, otherwise Moodle will reinstall it next time you access the site administration.

+## Release Notes
+### Version 3.9.2 (2020073112)
+* Bugfig issue #154.
+Incorrect scope error prevented enrolment task from completing in some instances resulting in enrolments not being added.

 ## Support